-The basalts show a large variation in grain size and textures from holohyaline in the outermost chilled margins of lava flows and hyaloclastite clasts through aphanitic groundmass, consisting of cryptocrystalline varioles, to the coarser intergranular textures in the lava pond.
-The basaltic lavas are dominantly aphyric to sparsely phyric, with 72% of the examined thin sections having <5 vol% phenocrysts and 18% being aphyric (Fig. F35).
+The basalt shows a large variation in grain size and textures from holohyaline in the outermost chilled margins of lava flows and hyaloclastite clasts through aphanitic groundmass, consisting of devitrified cryptocrystalline varioles, to the coarser intergranular textures in the lava pond.
+The basaltic lava is dominantly aphyric to sparsely phyric, with 72% of the examined thin sections having <5 vol% phenocrysts and 18% being aphyric (Fig. F35).
 The modal peak for Site 1256 is slightly shifted toward higher abundance of phenocrysts when compared to sheeted dikes from Hole 504B, which formed at an intermediate spreading rate but which are also dominantly aphyric (Dick, Erzinger, Stokking, et al., 1992) with a sharp peak at <2 vol% phenocrysts.
-In contrast, flows and dikes from the slow-spreading MAR show bimodal phenocryst abundance with peaks at <10 and >18 vol% (Bryan and Moore, 1977; Hekinian, 1982; Hodges, 1978; O'Donell and Presnall, 1980; Sato et al., 1978; Shipboard Scientific Party, 1988).
+In contrast, flows and dikes from the slow-spreading Mid-Atlantic Ridge (MAR) show bimodal phenocryst abundance with peaks at <10 vol% and >18 vol% (Bryan and Moore, 1977; Hekinian, 1982; Hodges, 1978; O'Donell and Presnall, 1980; Sato et al., 1978; Shipboard Scientific Party, 1988).